 - Selling a property

 You will not be able to apply for service connections by Utilities Companies to a new property, or conversion, until you have received statutory notification of the address from the Street Naming and Numbering department.
-All new addresses are allocated in line with our Street Naming and Numbering Policy and British Standard 7666 and will issue you with the documents you require once the address allocation process is completed.
+We allocate all new addresses in line with our Street Naming and Numbering Policy and British Standard 7666 and will issue you with the documents you require once the address allocation process is completed.

 Who should apply?

 - Individuals or developers building new houses, apartments, commercial, industrial premises, business parks and residential roads or developments

 - Individuals or developers undertaking conversions of residential, commercial, or industrial premises, which will result in the creation of new properties or premises